Survey Descent: A Multipoint Generalization of Gradient Descent for Nonsmooth Optimization: Introduction

-Both \citet{nesterov2003introductory} and \citet{carmon2021} differ from the current paper.
-Most notably, Survey Descent only assumes a first-order oracle that returns the function value and gradient of $f$ \textit{without} access to any component $f_{i}$'s.
-Additionally, Survey Descent subproblems perform $k$-parallel projected-GD steps to update an entire collection of survey points rather than only one iterate.
-Finally, our theoretical analysis derive \textit{local} linear convergence rates on strongly convex, max-of-smooth function objectives.
+\citet{kiwiel1983phase}, \citet{nesterov2003introductory}, \citet{carmon2021}, and the derivative-free methods above differ from Survey Descent, since they crucially rely on access to the individual components of a max-function objective.
+In comparison, Survey Descent only assumes a first-order oracle that returns the function value and gradient of $f$ \textit{without} access to any component $f_{i}$'s.
+Thus, Survey Descent is implementable on \textit{any} objective, even those without max-of-smooth structure, suggesting a promising future research direction.
+Also notable is the distinction in computational style: Survey Descent subproblems consist of $k$ parallel projected-GD steps, updating an entire collection of survey points rather than only one iterate as in the works above.